betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_event.md

 This is text without any heading introducing the event.

 #### 2. Event table declaration
 This table exists to highlight important information about the event such as event date, deadlines, website, registration, archives.
-Given below is guidance for two types of tables: (1) conference/workshops/similar events, (2) webinars/tutorials/similar events.
-Most of the BSSw.io event content can be covered by these two tables.
-Major difference between in the tables: for deadline-based events, we add submission deadline information in the table and for events such as webinars, we add presenter details.
+Given below is guidance for two types of tables.
+Please note that most of the BSSw.io event content can be covered by either of these two tables.
+(1) Submission-based events such conference/workshops/similar events.
+For submission-based events, we add submission deadline information in the table.
+(2) Non-submission based events such as webinars/tutorials/similar events.
+For non-submission based events, we add presenter and presentation details.

-##### Conferences/Workshops
+##### Submission-based Events (Conferences/Workshops/Others)

 Event Information | Details
 :--- | :---